DherajK2/Coursera_Coursework_5th_SEM/Specilisation_Courses/Introduction to Git and GitHub_From_Google/Module_1/learnings.md

 ## 🧠 Review: Anatomy of a Commit Message

 Good commit messages are crucial for collaborative development.
 A message should:
--Be short and descriptive in the subject line -Optionally include a detailed body
+- Be short and descriptive in the subject line
+- Optionally include a detailed body
--Follow a consistent convention or style
+- Follow a consistent convention or style
 ---

 ## ✍️ Anatomy of a Commit Message